 A support person of a survivor may access up-to 3 sessions of counseling.
-In these sessions the support person will receive guidance on how to best-support the survivor in her/his life.
+In these sessions the support person will receive guidance on how to best-support the survivor in their life.
 A support person may include a partner, friend, family member, teacher etc.

 Groups are offered either in the afternoon or evening during Fall and Spring.
 A typical group will span over 12-16 weeks.
-We require women to register and to complete a pre-screening interview with the group facilitator prior to the beginning of the group.
+We require folks to register and to complete a pre-screening interview with the group facilitator prior to the beginning of the group.
 Each group generally has 8 to 10 participants.